Sleep Paralysis

 More about sleep paralysis

-Sleep paralysis, which has been estimated to affect as little as 1.7% to as much as 40% of the general population, with the majority of incidents involving students, generally peaks by age 30 and appears to be associated with post-traumatic stress disorder, narcolepsy, and panic attacks.
-In one study, an increased rate (65%), intensity, and duration of sleep paralysis were observed in a group of Cambodian refugees suffering from post-traumatic stress disorder.
+Sleep paralysis affects between 1.7% and 40% of the general population, with students being the most commonly affected group.
+The condition typically peaks by age 30 and is often associated with post-traumatic stress disorder, narcolepsy, and panic attacks.
+In one study, a 65% increase in the rate, intensity, and duration of sleep paralysis episodes was observed among Cambodian refugees suffering from post-traumatic stress disorder.

 When should I see a healthcare provider?